ART DUBAI 2019 MODERN SYMPOSIUM PROGRAMME

-This talk explores a number of pivotal politico-cultural events and their articulations in Baghdad between the 1940s and 1960s particularly as manifest in engagements and expressions artists’ groups and movements.
-It will provide the context and introduce the issues and protagonists of the Iraqi art scene that were instrumental in charting modernism and its future trajectories.
+This talk explored a number of pivotal politico-cultural events and their articulations in Baghdad between the 1940s and 1960s particularly as manifest in engagements and expressions artists’ groups and movements.
+It provided the context and introduced the issues and protagonists of the Iraqi art scene that were instrumental in charting modernism and its future trajectories.

 Dr. Nada Shabout is a professor of Art History and the Coordinator of the Contemporary Arab and Muslim Cultural Studies Initiative (CAMCSI) at the University of North Texas, Shabout is the founding president of the Association for Modern and Contemporary Art from the Arab World, Iran and Turkey (AMCA).
 She has published numerous articles on modern and contemporary Arab and Iraqi art.
 She is the author of Modern Arab Art: Formation of Arab Aesthetics, University of Florida Press, 2007; co-editor with Salwa Mikdadi of New Vision: Arab Art in the 21st Century, Thames & Hudson, 2009; and co-editor with A. Lenssen and S. Rogers, Modern Art in the Arab World: Primary Documents, Museum of Modern Art, New York, 2018.

 French-born art historian and curator, David is Deputy Director of Musée National d’Art Moderne, Paris.
 She has worked at the Musée National d’Art Moderne, Centre Georges Pompidou, the Galerie Nationale du Jeu de Paume, Paris and the Witte de With Center of Contemporary Art in Rotterdam.
 In 1997, she was Artistic Director for documenta X in Kassel and in 1998, served as Director of Contemporary Arab Representations.